Gatada/Penelope/README.md

 # Additional Details
+Keep reading to learn more about why Penelope might be useful to you.

 ## Projects
 A Project ties your Notes to your calendar, which creates a timeline for your Notes.
 This makes *Penelope* perfect for documenting the evolution of a project.
 Notes can be assigned any date and time, which means Notes can be used for planning upcoming meetings, and writing meeting summaries - even long after the meeting has ended.